4. Software on Spider¶

 Please note that that the

-host system (Spider).
+this path is not always available.
 For resolving the current working directory, Singularity looks up the

 physical absolute path (see